 How to Patch a Hole in Your Tent

 Easy peasy!
-Products like Gear Aid Tenacious Tape and Patches tackle tears and pokes like a pro.
-And they’re basically idiot-proof.
-Use a little rubbing alcohol to clear around the breach, cut the tape or patch to fit the hole, then stick it on.
+Products like Gear Aid Tenacious Tape tackle tears and pokes like a pro.
+And it’s basically idiot-proof.
+Use a little rubbing alcohol to clear around the breach, cut the tape or patch to fit the hole, and then stick it on.
 Presto!

 Check Your Zippers

 It’s never a bad idea to clean off your tent’s (or sleeping bag’s) zippers to keep them running smoothly.
-Take an old toothbrush to the zipper teeth to remove any debris.
+In fact, zippers are one of the most common failure points in shelters — it’s because excessive dirt and dust will kill a zipper in a matter of weeks.
+To prevent this, take an old toothbrush to the zipper teeth to remove any debris.

-If it’s still stubborn, try some zipper lubricant (Gear Aid has one of these too).
-Or you can also grease up a zipper by running a standard graphite pencil along the zipper teeth.
+If it’s still stubborn, try some zipper lubricant (Gear Aid has one of these, too).
+You can also grease up a zipper by running a standard graphite pencil along the zipper teeth.

 If the zipper track is broken or the pull won’t close the zipper, you may need to contact the manufacturer — especially if the tent is under warranty.

 Now that you’ve done the basics, you’ve got one more job: Put everything back!
 This is a great opportunity not only to maintain everything but also to inventory your tent setup.

 And once everything’s clean and dry, pack it away (poles, too!).
 As soon as the camping bug hits, you’ll be good to go.

 Frequently Asked Questions: How to Clean a Tent

 How do you clean mold and mildew off a tent?